 Up Wabakimi’s Petawa Creek Without A Paddle

-Paddling From Auger Lake to Felsia Lake (The Mouth of the Witchwood River)
+Paddling From Auger Lake to Felsia Lake (The Mouth of The Witchwood River System)

 Up Wabakimi’s Raymond River to Cliff Lake